ildeagr/bankapp/README.md

         "hashedPassword": "$2a$10$vYWBxACqEIPeoT0O5b0faOHp4ITAHSBvoHDzBePW7tPqzpvqKLi6G"
     }
     ```
-    The accountNumber must be created and assigned to the account automatically by the app and be a UUID.
+    The application automatically creates and assigns the UUID type account number to the created customer.

     Checks should include:
     - No empty fields.